YinLiWisdom/Android-YLSegmentedControl/README.md

 # YLSegmentedControl
 A smart custom iOS-like segmented control for Android, which has a magical capability to handle the frame and content appearances automatically.

 * Support any color and size image (with transparent background) as an icon.
-The library will automatically scale the size and replace the color for the icon image in order to match different styles.
+The library will automatically scale the size and replace the color for the icon image to match different styles.
 * Support various states such as "pressed", "checked", "unchecked" and "disabled".
 * Support all types - text-only, image-only, and text with image.
 * Support both horizontal and vertical modes.